MuntashirAkon/AppManager/README.md

 # ApplicationsInfo

+## (Pull request are welcomed, don't hesitate to improve the app !)

 Simple android application that shows all information available about all installed apps.
 It can be a good source of inspiration for all beginners.
 It deals with activities, multi pane, fragments, async tasks ...